Beach Getaway Guide

 If you are going to a specific resort or Airbnb, just share the Google Maps pin with us on WhatsApp.
 We will give you the accurate fare and time estimate based on the exact location, not a vague "Goa" number.

 Every year, some customers ask us about monsoon trips to Goa.
-The Western Ghats in monsoon are genuinely breathtaking — waterfalls that only exist during the rains, fog rolling through the valleys, and that electric green colour that you only see in July-August.
+The Western Ghats in monsoon are a sight: waterfalls that only exist during the rains, fog rolling through the valleys, and that electric green colour that you only see in July-August.
 The Chorla Ghat in monsoon is one of the most beautiful drives in India.

 But here is the other side: the Kolhapur-Belgaum route via Chorla can have landslides, waterlogged sections, and visibility that drops to 20 metres in heavy rain.
 We have had trips where the ghat section that normally takes 1 hour took 2.5 hours because of slow-moving traffic and a minor landslip clearing.
-The Ratnagiri coastal route is even worse in monsoon — road closures are common.
+The Ratnagiri coastal route is even worse in monsoon, with road closures fairly common.

 We do run Goa cabs in monsoon.
-But we are upfront about the risks: the journey can take 10-12 hours instead of 8-9, you might need to reroute if there is a road block, and early morning departures (before 5 AM) are particularly tricky because visibility is lowest at dawn during monsoon.
-If you are okay with these uncertainties and just want to experience monsoon Goa (which, honestly, is a different and wonderful kind of Goa — no tourists, empty beaches, cheap hotels), we will get you there.
+But we are upfront about the risks: the trip can take 10-12 hours instead of 8-9, you might need to reroute if there is a road block, and early morning departures (before 5 AM) are particularly tricky because visibility is lowest at dawn during monsoon.
+If you are okay with these uncertainties and just want to experience monsoon Goa (which is a different and wonderful kind of Goa, with no tourists, empty beaches, and cheap hotels), we will get you there.
 Just go in with open eyes.
+You can compare every long-distance option we run on the Pune outstation travel index before you commit to a date.

 Ready to Book Your Goa Trip?